pnp/cli-microsoft365/docs/docs/cmd/spo/hubsite/hubsite-set.md

 --8<-- "docs/cmd/_global.md"

+## Remarks

 !!! important
-    To use this command you have to have permissions to access the tenant admin site.
+    To use this command you must be a Global or SharePoint administrator.

-## Remarks

-!!! attention
-    This command is based on a SharePoint API that is currently in preview and is subject to change once the API reached general availability.

 If the specified `id` doesn't refer to an existing hub site, you will get an `Unknown Error` error.